dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### New behavior

-An exception will be throws in the above case.
+An exception will be thrown in the above case.

 #### Why